Usage Guide¶

 Metrics¶

-Token usage, estimated cost, LLM and tool call counts, cache hit rate, and context utilization.
+Token usage with input/output/cache breakdown, estimated cost with live cost badge, LLM and tool call counts, cache hit rate, and context utilization.
+Cost attribution is broken down by activity dimension (implementation, verification, investigation, etc.).

 When to Intervene¶